|Doc. Number||Article Title||Effective Date||Version|

 Preparing the PDF

-For your document-building process to be successful, it is important to make sure the PDF document is set up correctly.
-Otherwise, you may find yourself having to redo your work because you may need to adjust the PDF and then adjust all the tags you've already positioned.
+For your document-building process to be successful, make sure the PDF document is set up correctly.
+Otherwise, you may find yourself redoing your work because you may need to adjust the PDF and then adjust all the tags you've already positioned.
 Here are some guidelines regarding the PDF you will use.

 1. Make sure the PDF is not fill-able